👈 Back to "Services"

 Pricing

 £50/year.
-That's it.
 No setup fees, no per-ticket charges, no hidden costs.
 This covers your own Chobble Tickets instance, ongoing maintenance, and as many events and tickets as you need.
-When you renew for another year, I'll upgrade you to the latest version.
+When you renew, I'll upgrade you to the latest version.

 50% off for community groups, charities, artists and musicians, at just £25/year.

-The only additional cost is Stripe's standard processing fee of 1.5% + 20p per transaction (UK rates) for paid events.
-This goes directly to Stripe, and Chobble doesn't add anything on top.
+The only additional cost is your payment provider's standard processing fee (for Stripe, 1.5% + 20p per transaction in the UK).
+This goes directly to Stripe - Chobble doesn't add anything on top.
 Free events have no fees at all.

 Need hands-on help?